UppASD/UppASD-tutorial/content/magnon/magnon.rst

 Fig 7.
 Adiabatic magnon spectra of Fe FCC.

-Tutorial 2: FM Heisenberg nearest-neighbour spin chain
+Exercise 2: FM Heisenberg nearest-neighbour spin chain
 ------------------------------------------------------

 Collinear adiabatic magnon spectra and S(q,w)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The following tutorial shows every step necessary to calculate spin wave spectrum and S(q,w) through the simple example of the ferromagnetic spin chain.
 Notice that the classical magnetic ground state of the Hamiltonian defined in this example is where every spin have the same direction, the direction is arbitrary since the Hamiltonian is isotropic.
-Files are found in HeisChain folder.
+Files are found in ``HeisChain`` folder.

 Crystal & magnetic structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^